opentk/opentk.net/learn/pal2/Introduction.md

 GL.ClearColor(new Color4<Rgba>(64 / 255f, 0, 127 / 255f, 255));
 GL.Clear(ClearBufferMask.ColorBufferBit | ClearBufferMask.DepthBufferBit | ClearBufferMask.StencilBufferBit);

-openglComp.SwapBuffers(glContext);
+Tooklit.OpenGL.SwapBuffers(glContext);
 ```

 The code shown so far will create a window and then process events while rendering to the window, but running the code there is one crucial flaw to the program.
 Closing the window doesn't work.

-This is becase closing the window is an event that needs to be responeded to and as we are not handling any events, no action is taken when the user wants to quit the application.
+This is becase closing the window is an event that needs to be responeded to, and as we are not handling any events no action is taken when the user wants to quit the application.
 So lets fix that!

 First step of handling events is to register a callback to the `EventQueue.EventRaised` event.
 Do this before creating the window like follows: